FREVA-CLINT/freva-deployment/README.md

 # Running the deployment
 After successful configuration you can run the deployment.
-The command `deploy-freva-tui` opens a text user interface (tui) that will walk you through the setup of the deployment.
+The command `deploy-freva` opens a text user interface (tui) that will walk you through the setup of the deployment.
 > **_Note:_** Navigation is similar to the one of the *nano* text editor.
 The shortcuts start with a `^` which indicates `CTRL+`.